kristopolous/db.js/README.md

     }

-Also, if a field is not defined for a record, then that record gets tossed into a catchall 'undefined' container of the Javscript `undefined` type..
+Also, if a field is not defined for a record, then that record gets tossed into a catchall 'undefined' container of the Javascript `undefined` type..
 For instance, if instead the data was:

     { department: hr, name: Alice, location: Atlanta }, { department: hr, name: Bob,   location: Detroit },